Simple Copycat Recipes To Make At Home

 To choose copycat recipes that pique your interest, you may consider the following;

-- The copycat recipes look mouth-watering.
+- They look mouth-watering.

 - Copycat recipes are easy to follow.